Find your dashboards, reports, and apps

 Getting started learning resources

-Explore the nav pane
+Explore the navigation pane

-The nav pane classifies your content in ways that help you find what you need, quickly.
+The nav pane classifies your content in ways that help you find what you need quickly.

-Search all of your content
+Search all your content

 Considerations and limitations